Neurostimulation Is Revolutionizing OAB Treatment

 While bladder botox treats the muscles that can cause OAB, SNM directly addresses the nerves that may be overactive and cause the bladder to squeeze without your consent.
 Sacral neuromodulation has recently shown itself to be an excellent option for patients who are looking for an effective long term answer to their OAB symptoms.

 Sacral neuromodulation, or neurostimulation with the Axonics™ device, is a technologically advanced, minimally invasive, reversible, and simple procedure that is performed to treat overactive bladder, urinary urgency, incontinence, urinary blockage, frequency, and bowel (fecal) incontinence in both women and men.

-During this procedure, a small, removable, implantable device is placed to test and stimulate the nerves of your bladder to either “quiet” it down or to “help it squeeze better.”
+During this procedure, a small, removable, Axonics implant device is placed to test and stimulate the nerves of your bladder to either “quiet” it down or to “help it squeeze better.”
 Think of it as a “pacemaker” or “white noise machine” for your bladder!

 Am I Eligible for Sacral Neuromodulation?